nguyenvinh2/data-structures-and-algorithms-new/challenges/Algorithms/src/main/java/DataStructures/StackAndQueue/README.md

         Instantiation:
         new Stack()
-        new Stack(Node input)
+        new Stack(T input)

         Methods:
-        push(Node input) - Add a node of any value to the top of the stack pop() - remove and return the top node of the stack peek() - return but not remove the top node of the stack.
+        push(T input) - Add a node of any value to the top of the stack pop() - remove and return the top node value of the stack peek() - return but not remove the top node value of the stack.

     Queue

         Instantiation:
         new Queue()
-        new Queue(Node node)
+        new Queue(T input)

         Methods:
-        enqueue(Node node) - Add a node of any value to the back of the queue dequeue() - remove and return the front node of the queue peek() - return but not remove the front node of the queue.
+        enqueue(T input) - Add a node of any value to the back of the queue dequeue() - remove and return the front node value of the queue peek() - return but not remove the front node value of the queue.

 ## Notes